 For great scenery with a touch of old-fashioned railway nostalgia, try the following routes:

 Curitiba–Paranaguá (Brazil) Descending steeply to the coastal lowlands, Brazil's best rail journey offers unforgettable views.

-Oruro–Uyuni–Tupiza–Villazón (Bolivia) The main line from Oruro continues south from Uyuni to Tupiza (another scenic rail trip through gorge country) and on to Villazón at the Argentine border.
+Oruro–Uyuni–Tupiza–Villazón (Bolivia) The main line from Oruro is currently out of service going south of Uyuni owing to track damage.
+If it reopens, the line continues from Uyuni to Tupiza (another scenic rail trip through gorge country) and on to Villazón at the Argentine border.